 From the gigantic Mall of America – the largest shopping and entertainment centre in the US – to the stores on Chicago’s tree-lined Magnificent Mile, from outlet centres with terrific prices to hip shops with unique clothes, the Great Lakes states are a paradise for shoppers.

 The Mall of America, with its 520 shops, is a major attraction for anyone visiting Minnesota.
-Located in suburban Bloomington only five minutes from Minneapolis-St Paul International Airport, the mall, where clothes and shoes are free of sales tax, includes familiar names such as Banana Republic, GAP and Nike as well as the likes of Hollister, Rockport and Victoria’s Secret and many, many more.
-There’s also an indoor theme park, an aquarium, cinemas, a huge variety of regular events and, next door, the Radisson Blu Hotel.
+Located in suburban Bloomington, only five minutes from Minneapolis-St Paul International Airport, the mall, where clothes and shoes are free of sales tax, includes familiar names such as Banana Republic, GAP and Nike as well as the likes of Hollister, Rockport and Victoria’s Secret and many, many more.
+There’s also an indoor theme park, an aquarium, cinemas, a huge variety of regular events and the Radisson Blu Hotel and JW Marriott are directly connected to the Mall.

 Farther afield, Albertville Premium Outlets, between Minneapolis and St Cloud, has 100 shops that offer savings of 25 to 65 per cent.